JSTOR-Labs/juncture-digital/README.md

 ![](/images/new-site.png)

 The first step in getting acquainted with Juncture is to create a simple Visual Essay in your personal Github account.

-The [Visual Essay Quick Start](https://github.com/jstor-labs/juncture/wiki/Visual-Essay-Quick-Start) guide provides step-by-step instructions that can be accomplished in less than 5 minutes.
+The [Visual Essay Quick Start](https://github.com/jstor-labs/juncture/wiki/Visual-Essay-Quick-Start) guide provides step-by-step instructions that can be accomplished in about 10 minutes.

 ## View and Share your Visual Essays

 ![](/images/public-site.png)

 Each Visual Essay has a default stable URL that can be used for viewing and sharing the essay.
-Others URLs for an essay can be used when an optional Juncture site has been created.
-The [Viewing and Sharing Quick Start](https://github.com/jstor-labs/juncture/wiki/Viewing-and-Sharing-Quick-Start)
+Others URLs (including using your own custom domain) for an essay can be used when an optional Juncture site is created.

+The [Viewing and Sharing Quick Start](https://github.com/jstor-labs/juncture/wiki/Viewing-and-Sharing-Quick-Start) guid provides simple instructions for viewing and sharing a Visual Essay.

 ## Create a Juncture site

 ![](/images/public-site.png)

 Some users may want to go beyond simply creating and sharing Visual Essays.
 Juncture can be used to create a full-featured website that includes multiple Visual Essays and other content pages.

 The [Juncture Site Quick Start](https://github.com/jstor-labs/juncture/wiki/Juncture-Site-Quick-Start) guide provides step-by-step instructions for creating and configuring a new Juncture site.
 Instructions are also provided for adding and modifying content.

 # Public or personal uses
 <param id="juncture-can" class="cards juncture-can">